robertjd/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 For a full description of the rate limit changes, see [API Rate Limit Improvements](https://support.okta.com/help/articles/Knowledge_Article/API-Rate-Limit-Improvements).<!-- OKTA-110472 -->

-### Platform Feature Improvements

-#### Zones API Generally Available in Preview
+### Platform Feature Improvement: Zones API Generally Available in Preview

 Access policies can now be defined based on an IP address range using [the Zones API](/docs/api/resources/zones.html).
-This feature is Generally Available in preview orgs and will be in preview for at least one month. <!-- OKTA-121280 -->
+This feature is Generally Available in preview orgs for at least one month before being Generally Available in production. <!-- OKTA-121280 -->

 ### Platform Bugs Fixed

- * When a group was deleted, if that group was referenced by a social or SAML IdP, the reference wasn't removed and caused errors.
+ * When a group was deleted, if that group was referenced by a social or SAML IdP, the reference wasn't removed.
+    These references caused errors when trying to configure the social or SAML IdP.
 (OKTA-116909)
- * If a SAML IdP was specified in the query string for a request to the `oauth2/v1/authorize` endpoint, the request failed in some orgs.
+ * If the SAML IdP parameter `idp` was specified in the query string for a request to the `oauth2/v1/authorize` endpoint, the request failed in some orgs.
 (OKTA-120122)
- * Creating access policies for an authorization server failed for some client IDs.
+ * Creating or saving access policies for an authorization server failed for some client IDs.
 (OKTA-121230)

 ### Does Your Org Have This Change Yet?